Hello, folks! In this article, we will be unveiling different ways to Create a Directory in Python

 Directory 'C:/Practice' is built!

-Example 2: Providing permissions to deal with read and write operations within the directory.
+Example 2: Providing permissions for read and write operations within the directory.

 import os